Polymer/old-docs-site/app/2.0/docs/devguide/data-system.md

 *   For an array mutation, the `detail.path` field is an array mutation path, such as "myArray.splices", and the `detail.value` field is a change record, like the one described in the documentation on [array observation](/{{{polymer_version_dir}}}/docs/devguide/observers#array-observation).

-    When you mutate an array, a `.length` change event containing the updated length of the array is always generated, in addition to any other change events (such as `.splices`).
+    When you mutate an array, Polymer also generates a change event for the array's `length` property (for example, `detail.path` is "`myArray.length`" and `detail.value` is the new length of the array).

 **Don't stop propagation on change notification events.** To avoid creating and discarding event objects, Polymer uses cached event objects for change notifications.
 Calling `stopPropagation`